joaomatossilva/DateTimeExtensions/README.md

 ## Version History
+v4.0.1
+- Targeting netstandard 1.3 due to System.Globalization.Calendars not supported in 1.1
+- Added target Framework 4.5 (to redure the impact of moving to netstandard 1.3 and to support older Nuget clients, ty jbogard by the tip)

 v4.0
 - Added support for .net Core using netstandard 1.1
 - Because the last bullet, it was dropped support of the v3.5 Framework.
 Mminimum framework is now 4.5.